Anya: Not so long ago people were burnt at the stake for writing this sort of stuff.

 Carlos: Christianity is strong enough to survive criticism.

 Devani: One measure of the health of a religion, in my view, is the extent that it tolerates criticism.
 Intolerant religions are ultimately unhealthy.
-Religions which are strong won't be troubled by the ramblings of various critics.
+Religions which are strong won't be troubled by the ramblings of a few crazy critics.

 Faithful Lambs